dianapatrong/dumbledore-points/README.md

 * **Primary Key**: username
 * Click **Create**

+> **NOTE**: DynamoDB was chosen because it is a NoSQL database and therefore it provides a flexible schema.
+We
+> can have varied data within our table, this means for this example that for each wizard we can have
+> as many attributes as we want, and not all of the wizards are forced to have them (as long as they have Primary Keys of course).

 ### Step-2: Create a Lambda function
 **AWS Console** -> **Services** -> **Lambda** -> **Create function**